 The training process doesn’t end when the last spokesperson has delivered his or her talk.
 You want your sales team to remember what they learned, so make sure to reinforce your sales training program.

 One way that you can help your sales team retain the information is by letting your in-house communication specialists create campaigns.
-Use different channels like social networking groups, posters, email drip campaigns, webinars to impart nuggets of wisdom from your training.
-The more the information is out there, the more likely it is that your sales team will apply what they learned.
+Use different channels like social networking groups, posters, email drip campaigns, and webinars to impart nuggets of wisdom from your training.
+The more information is out there, the more likely it is that your sales team will apply what they learned.